odpaleniek1337/finalwhistle/webscraping/README.md

 ## TODO easy to forget potential improvements
 - [ ] Need to update requirements in setups
 - [ ] Check if connection is established
-- [ ] Add getting theme colors for teams
+- [ ] Add getting theme colors for teams to db, so team listings could be more personalized